MicrosoftDocs/azure-devops-docs/docs/test/run-manual-tests.md

    the same computer as Test Runner.
 You just use Test Runner to record which test steps pass or fail while you manually run a test.
-For example, you might run Test Runner on a desktop computer and run your Windows 8 store app that you are testing on a Windows 8 tablet.
+For example, you might run Test Runner on a desktop computer and run your Windows 8 store app that you test on a Windows 8 tablet.

    ![Use Microsoft Test Runner to record your test results](media/run-manual-tests/RunTestsStartApp.png)